-As a low energy effective field theory of non-perturbative QCD~\cite{Weinberg:1978kz}, ChEFT provides a model independent approach to study strong-interaction phenomena.
-It has been successfully applied to the mesonic sector and the systems involving baryons and heavy (flavored) hadrons.
-Due to the large non-zero mass of the nucleon in the chiral limit (compared to the pion mass), in the latter systems, conventionally the NR ChEFT, i.e., the heavy baryon (HB) scheme~\cite{Jenkins:1990jv}, is often used.
-However, in recent years, the covariant ChEFT has been shown to be able to solve a number of long-standing issues and exhibited relatively faster convergence than its NR counterpart in the one baryon sector~\cite{Geng:2008mf,Ren:2012aj, Blin:2015era,Yao:2016vbz} and in heavy-light systems~\cite{Altenbuchinger:2013vwa}, in addition to being fully covariant and satisfying analyticity constraints (see Ref.~\cite{Geng:2013xn} for a short review).
-Motivated by these successes and the demand in relativistic nuclear structure studies, we propose a covariant power counting, which keeps the small components of Dirac spinors, to construct a covariant {\it NN} interaction in ChEFT.
-In the long run, we aim to provide a high-precision relativistic chiral nuclear force so that relativistic many-body calculations, such as those of Refs.~\cite{Brockmann:1990cn,Shen:2016bva}, can be performed with chiral forces.
-It is worth noting that the covariant power counting scheme and our main purpose are quite different from those of Ref.~\cite{Epelbaum:2012ua}, where relativistic effects are, for the first time, included in a perturbative way, to derive a chiral force applicable to NR calculations with particular focus on renormalization group invariance.
+Meanwhile, in recent years, covariant ChEFT has been shown to be able to solve a number of long-standing issues.
+It has shown relatively faster convergence than its NR counterpart in the one-baryon sector~\cite{Geng:2008mf,Ren:2012aj,Ren:2014vea,Blin:2015era,Yao:2016vbz} and in heavy-light systems~\cite{Altenbuchinger:2013vwa}.
+In addition to being covariant it satisfies analyticity constraints (for a short review see Ref.~\cite{Geng:2013xn}).
+Motivated by these successes and the demand in relativistic nuclear structure studies, we explore a covariant power counting scheme, which keeps the small components of Dirac spinors, to construct, in the framework of ChEFT, a relativistic {\it NN} potential in analogy to the phenomenological Bonn potential.
+As a first step, we investigate in this paper the possibility of constructing such a chiral force up to leading order.
+In the long run, however, we aim to also include higher orders and to provide a high-precision relativistic chiral nuclear force so that relativistic many-body calculations, such as those of Refs.~\cite{Brockmann:1990cn,Shen:2016bva,Shen:2017vqr} using Dirac-Brueckner-Hartree-Fock theory, can be performed with these relativistic chiral forces.

+The covariant power counting scheme presented here and also the main purpose of this investigation are quite different from those of Ref.~\cite{Epelbaum:2012ua}, where relativistic effects are, for the first time, included in a perturbative way, to derive a chiral force applicable to NR calculations with particular focus on renormalization group invariance.

-In this work, we start from the manifestly Lorentz invariant chiral Lagrangians and construct a fully covariant chiral nuclear force up to leading order (LO).
-To account for the non-perturbative nature of the nucleon-nucleon interaction, we utilize a three-dimensional reduction of the Bethe-Salpeter equation, as conventionally done by the nuclear structure community, to obtain the scattering amplitude from the chiral potential.
-By fitting to the Nijmegen partial wave phase shifts, it is shown that one can achieve a satisfactory description of the phase shifts of low angular momenta already at LO.
+In this work, we start from a manifestly Lorentz invariant chiral Lagrangian and construct a relativistic chiral nuclear force up to leading order (LO).
+To account for the non-perturbative nature of the nucleon-nucleon interaction, we use a relativistic three-dimensional reduction of the Bethe-Salpeter equation, as conventionally done by the nuclear structure community, to obtain the scattering amplitude from the chiral potential.
+By fitting to the Nijmegen partial wave phase shifts, it is shown that one can achieve a satisfactory description of the phase shifts of low angular momenta even at LO.